0n0n0m0uz/GaTech_Practicum/README.md

 6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
 Follow the documentation in the notebooks for detailed explanations of each step

 01_Clean_RawData.........
-> The first notebook will take the final version of the CSV datafile Compassus provided as input <br>
+> **Import CSV data** You may have to convert excel file to csv.
+This step takes final version of Compassus data file as input <br>
-> **Data Exploration** - Run SweetViz, Functionality to eliminate columns of your choosing <br>
+> **Data Exploration** - Runs SweetViz report, functionality to eliminate columns of your choosing, functions to clean up duplicates, fix errors in data <br>
 > **Class Labels** - label the patients mortality class (1 or 0) depending on whether they died within 365 days or lived longer than 365 days. <br>
-> Export Cleaned up CSV <br>
+> **Export Cleaned up CSV** - From this point forward forget about the original dataset and use this cleaned up version for further processing. <br>

 02_Create_Patient_Episode.........
 > The 2nd Jupyter File will take the cleaned up csv from step 1 and re-organize it into a standardized format more effective for model input.
 It will create separate dataframes and csv files for patients, episodes, visits, and events and export them.